In

 March through

 September, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an extreme threat to health from unsafe exposure to UV radiation for the ordinary person.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for ordinary individuals.